Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Abstract

 \section{Abstract}

-Random numbers have a variety of applications for which specific quality requirements must be met.
-Perhaps the most demanding application is cryptography where the quality has a critical impact on security.
-Quantum random number generators (QRNGs) based on the measurement of quantum states promise perfectly unpredictable and private random numbers.
-However, all device dependent QRNGs introduce assumptions that are either hardly justified or indeed unnecessary, such as perfect purity of the states and no correlations between data samples.
-In this work we experimentally realize a QRNG based on the measurement of vacuum fluctuations that does not rely on these assumptions.
-Moreover, we demonstrate a real-time random number generation rate of 8 \,GBit/s using a Toeplitz randomness extractor and certify the security of the random numbers with a metrological approach based on system characterization.
-Our approach offers a number of practical benefits and will therefore find widespread applications in quantum random number generators.
-In particular our generated random numbers are well suited for today's conventional and quantum cryptographic solutions.
+Quantum random number generators (QRNGs) promise perfectly unpredictable random numbers.
+However, the security certification of the random numbers in form of a stochastic model often introduces assumptions that are either hardly justified or indeed unnecessary.
+Two important examples are the restriction of an adversary to the classical regime as well as negligible correlations between consecutive measurement outcomes.
+Additionally, non-rigorous system characterization opens a security loophole.
+In this work we experimentally realize a QRNG that does not rely on the aforementioned assumptions and whose stochastic model is established by a rigorous -- metrological -- approach.
+Based on quadrature measurements of vacuum fluctuations, we demonstrate a real-time random number generation rate of 8 \,GBit/s.
+Our security certification approach offers a number of practical benefits and will therefore find widespread applications in quantum random number generators.
+In particular, our generated random numbers are well suited for today's conventional and quantum cryptographic solutions.

 Random numbers are ubiquitous in modern society.
-They are used in numerous applications ranging from cryptography, simulations and gambling to fundamental tests of physics.
-For most of these applications the quality of the random numbers is of utmost importance.
-If for instance cryptographic keys originating from random numbers are predictable, it will have severe consequences for the security of the internet.
-To ensure the security of cryptographic encryption, the random numbers must be truly random, i.e.\ completely unpredictable to everyone and thus private, and their randomness must be certified~\cite{Frauchiger2013,Acin2016}.
+They are used in numerous applications ranging from cryptography, simulations and gambling, to fundamental tests of physics.
+For most of these applications, the quality of the random numbers is of utmost importance.
+If, for instance, cryptographic keys originating from random numbers are predictable, it will have severe consequences for the security of the internet.
+To ensure the security of cryptographic encryption, the random numbers must be truly random, i.e.\ completely unpredictable to everyone and thus private, and their randomness must be certified by establishing a stochastic model~\cite{Frauchiger2013,Acin2016}.